comsci-uwc-isak/unit-1-project-Alex-Nygaard/README.md

 ```
 Notice: `lastline=$( tail -n 1 mainCarFile.txt )` is used to save and store the last line of any text file into a string.

+#### This corresponds to a dynamic type of testing
+This is called **dynamic testing** because we executed the programmed code with a given test case.
+In other words, the testing took place while the system was run.

+This testing was also a type of **alpha testing**, meaning only the internal employees and developers of an organization tested the software, in contrast to beta testing where external clients and end users test.

+Lastly, we also tested the code useing the **white-box method**.
+We used the information and knowledge available about the internals of the system to understand what was wrong and to fix the various bugs met.

+This was also a type of **automatic testing**, atleast in the sense of the program we created.
+The new testing script will be able to control the execution of tests and then compare actual results with the predicted or expected results.